ducminhgd/notes/career-position.md

 - Are deliveries coming out on spec, on time and on budget?
 - Are the services running reliably?

 > The relationship between CTO and Head of Engineering is symbiotic.
 Virtually all of their activities may be overlapping.
-It is important to have some success criteria for each role, however, these roles do evolve and overlap over time. “people management” on its own is not a thing if you do not have the right strategy, processes, technology and product in place.
+It is important to have some success criteria for each role, however, these roles do evolve and overlap over time. "people management" on its own is not a thing if you do not have the right strategy, processes, technology and product in place.
 Building a healthy engineering organization is a collaboration.